ioBanker/docs.bitshares.build/LP-tec.md

 # Liquidity Pools technical
 Liquidity Pools are part of the bitshares-core 5.0, which are providing a fully automated and autonomous onchain liquidity.
+Always holding an equal amount of value in both assets, at the current pool price

 ## Functions